 - people with very little movement can do it

 - is not taxing to the user

 - has been shown to be effective

-Scanning the brain has shown that by using mirror therapy as often and as long as is comfortable, the brain can start to rewire itself to compensate for the damaged limb.
+Scanning the brain has shown that the brain can start to rewire itself to compensate for the damaged limb by using mirror therapy.
 Improvements come with repeated exercises.
 This is neuroplasticity at its finest!

 - Remove jewelry and watches so that the illusion of the reflection is as credible as possible.